 Round-trip tickets from Zermatt to Gornergrat with the Gornergrat Railway can cost up to CHF 110 per person, so it’s understandable why people wonder if it’s worth going.
-Is it worth visiting Gornergrat?
+Is Gornergrat worth visiting?
 Or is it just overhyped and expensive?
 Let’s find out more.

 Gornergrat and the Gornergrat Rack Railway